 My type-A personality drives me to accomplish much, and I have a difficult time relaxing.
 I set up very high expectations for myself and then feel defeated if I don’t live up to my self-imposed “righteous” standards.
 I put unrealistic expectations on myself and my family.
 I think my house should always be spotless, and that my kids should always behave and do what I think they should do.
 I drive myself to perfection, especially when I undertake any outside projects or events.
 I work myself up into a frenzy and push myself to exhaustion.

 I don’t know why I expect perfection from myself—the only perfect person to ever walk this earth was Jesus.
 Not only that, but He came here to save me.
 He came to set me free from the bondage of sin and death, and He doesn’t want me to feel condemnation.

 Most likely, I will continue to disappoint myself and others along the way, but I don’t have to feel condemned.
 I must choose to believe that I am flawed, but forgiven.

 Today, I choose to show myself grace.
-Instead of driving myself to perfection, I chose to enjoy this Labor Day weekend with my family, and try to catch up on some much needed rest.
-I hope you enjoy a wonderful Labor Day weekend, and find rest in God this weekend!
+Instead of driving myself to perfection, I elected to enjoy this Labor Day weekend with my family, and try to catch up on some much-needed rest.